 It’s so important that we develop empathy, develop an understanding of the lives of other human beings.
 So when we look at immigration, be it undocumented or documented, we must see the perspectives of individuals who’ve experienced it.
 To build empathy, we read stories— picture books and chapter books.
 Stories allow us to walk a mile in the shoes of another, in this case someone who has lived immigration.

-These are my favorite picture books and chapter books about the issues surrounding immigration including migrant work, deportation, poverty, and culture.
+These are my favorite picture books and chapter books about the issues surrounding immigration including refugees, migration, migrant work, deportation, poverty, and culture.
 I hope this list is helpful.

 Picture Books About Immigration (and Migration)